maalos/debian-from-scratch/README.md

 ### Updating apt's package lists

 We are now ready to update our list of packages and take full advantage of `apt`.
-To do this, we update our local keyring of valid Debian developer gnu pgp signatures using `apt-key update`, and then update with `apt-get update`.
+To do this, need a new user called `_apt`, so we don't have to use a sandbox for the packages.
+Then we update our local keyring of valid Debian developer gnu pgp signatures along with the Debian repositories using `apt update`. `chmod 1777 /tmp` is needed so the user `_apt` can use it.
 ```
-apt-key update
+useradd _apt
+chmod 1777 /tmp
-apt-get update
+apt update
 ```

 ### Creating user and group databases